Cao Rui: Campaigns against Eastern Wu

-During Cao Rui's reigns, there were also many battles waged against the other rival empire, Eastern Wu.
-The very first came only two months after Cao Rui had become emperor in 226.
+During Cao Rui's reign, there were also many battles waged against the other rival empire, Eastern Wu.
+The very first came only two months after Cao Rui had become emperor in June 226.
 It was during that campaign that Cao Rui showed his acumen for judging a situation correctly—believing that by the time that reinforcements could be sent, Eastern Wu's monarch Sun Quan would have already withdrawn, and therefore sending reinforcements was pointless.
-Throughout his reign, he would generally take a similar stance during campaigns against Eastern Wu as he did with Shu Han — head east personally to be close to the theater of the war, while remaining some distance away from the frontlines, which also proved to be effective.
+Throughout his reign, he would generally take a similar stance during campaigns against Eastern Wu as he did with Shu Han—head east personally to be close to the theater of the war, while remaining some distance away from the frontlines, which also proved to be effective.
 He also entrusted the southeastern border to the capable Man Chong, and Man's stewardship averted many disasters.

 Cao Rui's greatest military loss came in 228, when the Eastern Wu general Zhou Fang tricked Cao Rui's distant cousin and regional governor Cao Xiu into believing that he was ready to surrender his troops to Cao Wei, while instead laying a trap for Cao Xiu.
 Instead of realizing that it was indeed a trap, Cao Rui enthusiastically approved Cao Xiu's plan, and this led to a major military disaster, but Cao Xiu's forces were saved by Jia Kui from total annihilation.

 Another serious crisis posed by Eastern Wu occurred in 234, when Eastern Wu, in a semi-coordinated effort with Shu Han, launched an attack against Cao Wei simultaneously with Zhuge Liang's Northern Expeditions.
 At the time, many frontline officials were on vacation visiting families, so Man Chong requested Cao Rui to call them back to fight Sun Quan.
 Cao Rui refused to cancel his subordinates' vacation, and ordered Man to focus on the defense.
 Cao Rui then personally led the royal army as reinforcement, and acted as an effective coordinator of the various forces that Cao Wei had on Eastern Wu's borders, and Eastern Wu was unable to make substantial gains.